m0000Amir/dsp/digital predistortion/ai_dpd.md

 - $h_n(\tau_1, \tau_2, ..., \tau_n$) are the Volterra kernels,
 - $x(t)$ is the input signal,
 - $y(t)$ is the output signal.

+The **Volterra series** is a generalization of the **Taylor series**, and it is particularly useful in describing nonlinear systems that exhibit memory effects.

 ---